Beth Sorensen Agnew, MFT

 I have an M.A. in Counseling Psychology from Santa Clara University (2003) and a B.S. in Psychology from Washington State University (1996).
 I completed my California Marriage and Family Therapy License in 2007 and my California Professional Clinical Counselor License in 2013.
 I have continued to expand my expertise and training by completing the JFKU Eating Disorders Certificate Program in 2012, as well as the Postpartum Support International certificate training in 2019.

-I started my training working with at-risk teens and their families at the Bill Wilson Center outpatient clinic in Santa Clara.
-I have also worked as a Foster Care Social Worker, providing family and youth support within the context of foster care and social services.
-As an intern, I was the Director of the Helping Hands program at Family Violence Counseling Associates.
-This experience included individual therapy for child witnesses of family violence and counseling for women impacted by domestic violence.
-I have also served as the Intake Therapist for a dual-diagnosis treatment program for teen youth.
-Over the years, I have also thoroughly enjoyed the opportunity serving my alma mater, Santa Clara University, as a Practicum Leader, as well as an Adjunct Lecturer in the Group Counseling class.
+I am often engaged in learning about new research developments and interventions.
+My training and background has been forged by working with at-risk teens and their families at both outpatient community clinics and residential teen shelters.
+My eyes and heart were opened with the experience of providing family and youth support within the context of foster care and social services.
+My training continued when providing individual therapy for child witnesses of family violence and counseling for women impacted by domestic violence.
+I have also thoroughly enjoyed the opportunity serving my alma mater, Santa Clara University, as a Practicum Leader, as well as an Adjunct Lecturer in the Group Counseling class.
 I continue to pledge that portion of my work is with pro-bono clients, either through The Coming Home Project for returned veterans or for women who are victims of domestic violence.